| CVE |

 CVSS v3.1 |

-| Protection mechanism failure in the UEFI firmware for the Slim Bootloader within firmware may allow an escalation of privilege.
-Startup code and smm adversary with a privileged user combined with a high complexity attack may enable escalation of privilege.
-This result may potentially occur via local access when attack requirements are present without special internal knowledge and requires no user interaction.
-The potential vulnerability may impact the confidentiality (high), integrity (high) and availability (high) of the vulnerable system, resulting in subsequent system confidentiality (none), integrity (none) and availability (none) impacts. |
+| Improper buffer restrictions in the firmware for the TDX Module may allow an escalation of privilege.
+System software adversary with a privileged user combined with a high complexity attack may enable escalation of privilege.
+This result may potentially occur via local access when attack requirements are not present without special internal knowledge and requires no user interaction.
+The potential vulnerability may impact the confidentiality (high), integrity (low) and availability (none) of the vulnerable system, resulting in subsequent system confidentiality (none), integrity (none) and availability (none) impacts. |